AnubisSec/anubissec.github.io/_posts/2019-04-12-What-I-Learned-This-Week.md

 }
 ```

-Here we have a function being named called `testFunc` and it has two integer parameters `foo` and `bar` and this function just returns the two parameters added together.
+Here we have a function being named `testFunc` and it has two integer parameters `foo` and `bar` and this function just returns the two parameters added together.
 This is a fairly simple funciton that would take up some useless space within your code in a large scale development enviornment.

 Now let's look at a similar code snippet, but implementing anonymous functions: